Get Started

 Features

-- ✓ Simple, natural, and consistent syntax design
+- ✓ Simple, natural, consistent syntax design, even programming beginners can easily grasp, quickly get started!

-- ✓ Well-formed type system with support for generics, null-value safety, and error handling
+- ✓ Comprehensive type system with support for generics, union types, interfaces, null-value safety, etc.

-- ✓ Automated GC, with very short STW
+- ✓ Same high-performance GC implementation as go, with very short STW (Stop The World)

-- ✓ Built-in shared-stack concatenation, millions of concatenation switches per second
+- ✓ High-performance shared-stack Coroutine implementation, capable of millions of Coroutine switches per second

-- ✓ Built-in libuv cooperates with the concatenation to handle IO event loops
+- ✓ Built-in libuv to handle IO event loops in collaboration with the concatenators

-- ✓ Built-in implementations of common data structures and standard libraries, and easy interaction with C
+- ✓ Built-in implementations of common data structures and standard libraries

 - ○ Cross-platform compilation support for wasm and risc64 platforms

-- ○ Compilation to readable golang programming language
+- ○ Compile to readable go programming language

 Project Overview

-The nature programming language has reached a usable version, and the syntax APIs are basically stable, there will not be any drastic changes before version 1.0, but there are some minor syntax changes.
+The nature programming language has reached an early usable version, and the syntax API is basically stable and will not change significantly before version 1.0.

 The current version of nature source code supports compilation on the following target platforms